PeaceFounder/PeaceFounder.jl/docs/src/audit.md

 @show tally(ballotbox_archive)
 ```

-Note that `spec` is read from the `DemeSpec` record in the braidchain which can be trusted as the tree braidchain ledger checksum is listed within a proposal's anchor.
-The proposal is the first record in history tree for the ballotbox thus it is bound to `ledger_root` checksum and so demespec record is also tied to `ledger_root`.
+Note that `spec` is read from the `DemeSpec` record in the braidchain, which can be trusted as the tree braidchain ledger checksum is listed within a proposal's anchor.
+The proposal is the first record in the history tree for the ballotbox; thus, it is bound to the `ledger_root` checksum, so the demespec record is also tied to `ledger_root`.

-For convinience an `audit` method is provided which audits both archives at the same time:
+For convenience, an `audit` method is provided that audits both archives at the same time:

 ```julia
 braidchain_archive = get_ballotbox_archive(uuid)